Inside IPM: Meet Samantha Timlick

 Is there anything else you’d like people to know about you or IPM?

 I feel a true kinship with our clients and my coworkers.
 I’m very proud of the fact that for every client we have, there’s at least one person on the IPM team who believes strongly in their cause.
 I think that’s reflected in our relationships with each other, too.
-The longevity of our team is something pretty rare, I think.
-The least tenured one of us has been with IPM for almost five years.
-People stay places where they’re happy and feel like they’re doing meaningful work.
+The longevity of our team is something pretty rare.
+People stay where they feel valued and that the work they’re doing is meaningful.